gammasim/simtools/docs/source/guidelines.rst

 Validating names
 ================

-Any name that is reccurently used along the the package should be validated when given as input.
+Any name that is recurrently used along the the package should be validated when given as input.
 Examples of names are: telescope, site, camera, model version.
-The functionaties to validate names are found in util.names.
+The functionalities to validate names are found in util.names.
 The function validateName receives the input string and a name dictionary, that is usually called allSomethingNames.
 This dictionary contain the possible names (as keys) and lists of allowed alternatives names as values.
 In case the input name is found in one of the lists, the key is returned.

-The name dictnaries are also defined in util.names.
-One should also define especific functions named validateSomethingNames that call the validateName with the proper name dictionary.
+The name dictionaries are also defined in util.names.
+One should also define specific functions named validateSomethingNames that call the validateName with the proper name dictionary.
 This is only meant to provide a clear interface.